 As you contact the accountants on your shortlist for the first time, ask them about the services they provide their clients.
 Discuss how they work with clients and how much experience they have in your industry.
 Will it be important to meet with your accountant face-to-face or will virtual meetings be sufficient?

 Your ideal accountant will be knowledgeable about your industry in particular, not just general accounting.
-You want an expert in tax laws as they apply to what you do.
+When outsourcing your accounting, look for an expert in tax laws as they apply to what you do.

 3. Examine their qualifications